Organization and Legal Structure

 The effect pigments are marketed predominantly via the division’s own sales structures, but also by sales partners.
 ECKART’s most important customers include international manufacturers of coatings, printing inks, and plastics.

 Other important customers are manufacturers in the construction industry and the cosmetics sector.
-ECKART achieves half of its sales in Europe, primarily in its largest individual market, Germany.
-Its next-largest sales regions are Asia and the Americas.
+ECKART achieves nearly half of its sales in Europe.
+Its next largest sales regions are Asia and the Americas.

 As an important manufacturer of metal effect pigments, ECKART continually pushes forward the development of new product qualities and opens up new fields of application on the basis of sophisticated technological expertise and many years of knowhow.